 Skip to main content

-To generate server-side code, use the CLI with the --generate-server flag:
+To generate server-side wrappers, use the CLI with the --server flag:

 npx @apical-ts/craft generate \